Board Members

 Deborah Stone, Bookkeeper

-Long time MHCHS volunteer Deborah Stone is now the bookkeeper and office manager for the Historical society.
+Long time MHCHS volunteer Deborah Stone is now the bookkeeper and office manager for the Historical Society.
 She was a school/administrative secretary for Henry County Public Schools for 38 years and also previously served the Society as bookkeeper before the pandemic.
 She is a member of Smith River Singers and attends Horsepasture Christian Church.
 She also volunteers at the Spencer-Penn Centre.

 She and her husband, David, live in Spencer.
 She has one daughter, April Haynes, and two grandchildren.